yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 The "ubiquitous language" that bridges the data pipeline to the front-end serving layer can be achieved by standardizing the schema design.
-For example, as for the RESTful APIs, the [swagger specs](https://swagger.io/) of the API endpoints should stick to the entities, objects, etc. of the domains.
+For example, as for the RESTful APIs, the [Swagger specs](https://swagger.io/) of the API endpoints should stick to the entities, objects, etc. of the domains.
 In terms of implementations, it is worth considering the bidirectional conversion of swagger standard from/to the data schemas used in the data pipeline.
 For